andreaskaempf/adventofcode/2024/README.md

   the middle page numbers.
 For Part 2, rearrange the  incorrectly ordered updates, and add up the middle page numbers.

+* **Day 6** (Go): Given a grid with starting point, initial direction, and some ostacles, move in direction until you hit an obstacle (turn 90 degrees right), or you exit grid (you're done).
+For Part 1, count up the number of cells visited.
+For Part 2, count up how many new obstacles would cause an endless loop.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)